 For those of you who camp out in front of the computer, waiting for me to drop my latest track, my apologies for posting at 1130 last night.
-I felt bad, showing up late to my own party.
-Then I thought.
+I felt bad, showing up late to my own party, and then bumming everyone out by discussing the latest celebrity death.
+But then I thought.
 Why do I worry?
-I worry about so. many. things–all the damn time.
+I worry about so. many. things.
 The blog should not be one of them.
 It’s not like my boss is going to burst in and give me grief about deadlines.
 As far as the blog goes, I am my own boss.

-Life gets busy, and writing falls to the wayside.
+It’s exciting, busy times, it’s summer and I’m in a happy place.
+I’ve been able to bend my life towards a more favorable position.
+This is why I haven’t been pumping out lengthier pieces.
 Masterpieces cannot fall from my fingertips on a daily basis; some days, it’s just a small token.
 A quick phone call, a drive-thru transaction, a quick hug and kiss on the street, popping by for a short coffee.

-I’m reluctant to chain myself to this daily task.
-I don’t want to resent the creative process.
+My sister-in-law Kate is coming next week, and we are going on holiday.
+I think I may take a blogging holiday as well.
+I’ll still post something daily, but I don’t want to chain myself to this daily task.
+I don’t want to resent it.
 We often lament our jobs and occupations because we feel powerless, feel we don’t have a choice, have a say.
 But when it’s your own project, why place the very constraints you hate most on yourself?
-That’s like being cute little Mary Tyler Moore; all hopped up on independence and spunk but having some Incredible Hulk condition that turned you into grumpy old Lou Grant at the toss of a hat.
-I’d rather be a young and peppy MTM, if that’s all the same to you.
+That’s like being cute little Mary Tyler Moore, but having some Incredible Hulk condition that turned you into grump old Lou Grant.
+I’d rather be a young MTM, if that’s all the same to you.

 I’m trying to…accept things better.
-Roll with the punches.
 Take what comes, come what may.
 Sometimes I get so twisted up with stress about the slightest things.
+Traffic.
 Current events.
 Money.
-Traffic.
 And…oh, I don’t know…the future?
-Immigration, health, time, marriage, failure, success, tweeting, bathing suit shopping.
+Immigration, writing, fertility, health, time, marriage, failure, success, tweeting, bathing suit shopping.
 There will be forks in roads, and choices to be made.
 How will it all work out in the end?
 It takes time to unravel that kind of knot, and then a new worry washes over you, and the knot is not ever completely undone.
-Because of that, you are never fully present in any given moment.
+And because of that, you are never fully present in any given moment.
 And then you worry about not living your life to the fullest, and in that very moment of worry, you are missing precious seconds of your life.
-I’ve always been a worrier.
-When I was a child, I fretted so much that my mother actually gave me a framed copy of the Serenity Prayer to hang on my bedroom wall, like the letter ‘M’ in Mary’s apartment.
+But I’ve always been a worrier.
+When I was a child, I fretted so much that my mother actually gave me a framed copy of the Serenity Prayer to hang on my bedroom wall.

 All Images Courtesy of Google